jeffreytano/jeffreytano.github.io/_pages/Learning/React/ReactNote.md

 ## props

-Use dropdown list as an exmaple
+Use dropdown list as an example
 Remember you take interface props in the function input arg but assign the value when you call the tag

 ```